 When you work with a professional such as Homesmith you will be able to purchase a fantastic investment property at a very low price.
 We offer off-market deals, which will save everyone time and money.
 Many of our buyers pay in cash, but that is not always a requirement.
-We work with private buyers and sellers as well as other investors to offer some of the best deals in the Southern California and Ohio area.
+We work with private buyers and sellers as well as other investors to offer some of the best deals in the Ohio and Southern California area.
 Working with a professional will ensure you are purchasing a high-value property at a low price.
-We only buy and sell the best houses in the Southern California and Ohio area.
+We only buy and sell the best houses in the Ohio and Southern California area.

 How To Save